MicrosoftDocs/azure-databases-docs/articles/cosmos-db/database-security.md

 ## Next steps

-* For more information about primary keys and resource tokens, see [Secure access to Azure Cosmos DB data](secure-access-to-data.md).
 * For more information about audit logging, see [Azure Cosmos DB diagnostic logging](./monitor.md).
 * For more information about Microsoft certifications, see [Azure Trust Center](https://azure.microsoft.com/support/trust-center/).